-A former partner and Chairman of the accounting firm Ernst & Young, David is an experienced company director.
-His current directorships include Fonterra Co-operative Group Limited, Nuplex Industries Limited and The New Zealand Refining Company Limited where he is Chairman.
-He is based in Auckland.
+A former partner and Chairman of the accounting firm Ernst & Young, David is an experienced company director having previously been a director of Fonterra Co-operative Group Limited, Nuplex Industries Limited and The New Zealand Refining Company Limited.
+He is currently a Director of Mitre 10 New Zealand Limited.
+David is based in Auckland.

 Anna completed a Master of Music at the Guildhall School of Music in London before enjoying an opera career in Europe, singing in houses such as La Monnaie, Opera du Rhin and the Palau de la Musica.
 After returning to New Zealand following the birth of her first child, in 2013 she co-founded Festival Opera and the Project Prima Volta programme, which shines a light on opera as an educative tool, accessible to all young people, regardless of their circumstances.

-Jenny Wollerman is Senior Lecturer in Classical Voice at Victoria University’s Te Kōki New Zealand School of Music.
-After a Master of Music in Opera at the Curtis Institute of Music in Philadelphia, Jenny undertook advanced vocal courses at the Banff Centre of the Arts in Canada and the Britten-Pears School in Aldeburgh, England before returning to pursue her career in Australasia.
-She has appeared as soprano soloist with key arts organisations throughout New Zealand and Australia, including the NZSO, NZ International Arts Festival, NZ Opera, Auckland Philharmonia and the Tasmanian, Adelaide and West Australian Symphony Orchestras.
-She acts as an external assessor for postgraduate examinations at universities throughout New Zealand and has been adjudicator for national singing competitions such as NZ Aria.
-Since 2005 Jenny has been on the audition panel and singing teacher for the NZ Opera Dame Malvina Major Emerging Artists internships programme.
+Jenny is Senior Lecturer in Classical Voice at Te Kōki – New Zealand School of Music at Victoria University of Wellington.
+After completing her Master of Music in Opera at the Curtis Institute of Music in Philadelphia, and advanced courses at the Banff Centre of the Arts in Canada and the Britten-Pears School in Aldeburgh she returned to pursue her career in Australasia.
+She has appeared as soprano soloist with key arts organisations throughout New Zealand and Australia and has released several CD recordings of music by New Zealand composers.
+She completed her PhD in Musicology in 2019, and has acted as examiner for postgraduate examinations at universities throughout New Zealand, as well as being adjudicator for national singing competitions, scholarships and awards including the New Zealand Aria and Mobil (Lexus) Song Quest.